Skip to Content

 • Stir in the tomato, garlic, and cilantro, and season with 2-3 tablespoons of taco seasoning.
 Mix to combine.
 Cover and simmer for about 5 minutes.

-• Spoon beef into a corn tortillas and garnish with your favorite toppings.
+• Spoon beef into the prepared corn tortillas and garnish with your favorite toppings.

 Notes